How Much Protein Do You Need to Gain Muscle?

 Most doctors suggest that a healthy adult can have a protein intake of up to 2 grams per 1 kg of body weight without side effects, and people who work out frequently, such as athletes, may consume up to 3.5g per kg without any problems.

-Eating more than 2g of protein per kg of body weight daily could lead to health issues, such as weight gain, nausea, fatigue, heart disease, and kidney or liver issues.
+- Eating more than 2.2-2.5g of protein per kg of body weight daily could lead to health issues, such as weight gain, nausea, fatigue, heart disease, and kidney or liver issues.

 In addition, ensure to drink lots of water.
 Besides helping to prevent dehydration, water can help your body remove excess protein.

-However, if you struggle to meet the required amount, consider buying protein supplements.
+However, if you struggle to meet the required amount, consider buying protein supplements like Garden of Life Raw Protein & Greens.

 Keep in mind that the optimal amount of protein consumption to build muscle mass varies from person to person based on several factors.